Heather K. Calloway

 Heather’s articles have appeared in various publications and she regularly presents lectures focused on preserving and caring for archival, museum and library collections.
 Her dissertation is entitled “Secret Vaults of Forgotten Treasures: Freemasonry’s Collections and Material Culture in a Declining Fraternal Age.”
 Previously she held the position of the University Archivist for the Perdue Museum and Archives at Salisbury University and as the Librarian/Archivist for the Franciscan Monastery in Washington, D.C.

 Heather is a native New Mexican, born and raised in Albuquerque.
 She actively serves in philanthropic endeavors to raise awareness for children with intestinal failure.
 Heather lives with her husband Rev. Todd Wm.
-Kissam and six year old son Simon in historic Chestertown, Maryland.
+Kissam and seven year old son Simon in historic Chestertown, Maryland.

 - Society of American Archivists